 We all know how hackers have been taking over people’s social media accounts for unknown reasons.
-A few friends have lost their Facebook accounts with no chance of retrieving them.
+A few of my friends have lost their Facebook accounts and have no way to retrieve them.
 Hackers gain access to owners’ accounts, change every detail and delete files (now this hurts).

 How To Protect Your Social Media Accounts From Hackers